nnworkspace/elan/README.md

 owner: project-governance
 ---

-# policy-to-production
+# Élan

-## From policy intent to running systems — with discipline

-This repository is a **demonstrative reference project**.
+## The disciplined momentum of a system that knows why it moves

+**Élan** is a demonstrative workbench for **Institutional Governance Engineering**.

-Its purpose is not to deliver a runnable system, but to show **how large, complex, multi-stakeholder institutional IT projects can be organised end-to-end** in a way that is auditable, comprehensible, and sustainable.
+Its purpose is not merely to deliver software, but to demonstrate how valid, auditable systems can be built in **high-stakes environments**.

+While the structure handles the entropy of **large, complex, multi-stakeholder projects**, its principles apply wherever **integrity** is more critical than raw velocity.

+It bridges the gap between **Policy Intent** and **Technical Production** by treating governance not as an external constraint, but as the foundational dependency of the codebase.

 The Digital Euro project is used throughout this repository to **bring the workflow and methodology to life**.
 However, the structure and principles presented here are **domain-agnostic** and applicable to any large-scale project involving regulation, governance, multiple institutions, and long-lived systems.